TargetProcess/taucharts-docs/tutorials/5min.md

 If you didn't check [1 minute tutorial](1min), please go and read it.
 We will not repeat these basics here.

 ##What is TauCharts, finally?
 OK, here is the truth.
 We are developing [Targetprocess](http://www.targetprocess.com), a visual project management software.
 We wanted to add a cool reporting inside Targetprocess, but all existing JavaScript charting frameworks lacked functionality we needed.
 Sounds familiar, huh?
 We decided to invent our own bicycle and that's how TauCharts were born.
-TauCharts is open source framework and it is free for non-commercial use.
+TauCharts is open source framework under Apache License 2.0.

 ##How to create a simple scatterplot chart?